-Recent research highlights that policies targeting fossil fuel supply are an important complement to measures aimed at reducing demand.
-While an immediate ban on fossil fuel use is not being advocated for, it is extremely clear that the phase out of fossil fuels and the phase up of renewables must speed up urgently and radically.
-Ireland's EPA has repeatedly stated that 'we need a stronger incentive to move away from fossil fuel use'.
-Fossil fuel investment carries major financial risks and investment must be directed away from fossil fuels towards sustainable, low carbon alternatives.
+Recent research highlights that policies targeting fossil fuel supply are an important complement to measures aimed at reducing demand.12 While an immediate ban on fossil fuel use is not being advocated for, it is extremely clear that the phase out of fossil fuels and the phase up of renewables must speed up urgently and radically.
+Ireland's EPA has repeatedly stated that 'we need a stronger incentive to move away from fossil fuel use'.13 Fossil fuel investment carries major financial risks and investment must be directed away from fossil fuel use'.